 Dirty Rotten Comics #5 is a more slimline volume than its predecessor (60-ish pages rather than 90-ish!) making it a little less unwieldy for the purposes of review but still crammed with names both familiar and less so to the casual reader.
 It kicks off with a cracking six-pager (see above image) from David Ziggy Greene (Scene & Heard) that highlights the brilliant physicality of his cartooning in all its glory as a nocturnally active male attempts to return to his bedroom without awakening his partner.
 Greene’s brilliantly choreographed elastic slapstick is an absolute delight to behold here.

 I’m fast becoming obsessed with the twisting mini-narratives of Jey Levang (below) whose work I only discovered this year but is already one of the most exciting prospects I have covered in 2015.
-‘BLAM’ is another of her neat and compact shorts.
-Perfectly paced, she pulls the rug out from under her audience’s expectations once again with expert timing in this excellent two-pager.
+‘BLAM’ is another of their neat and compact shorts.
+Perfectly paced, they pulls the rug out from under their audience’s expectations once again with expert timing in this excellent two-pager.

 Dirty Rotten Comics has hosted a number of creators to make up my ‘Six UK Small Press Creators to Watch in 2015’; #4 had some welcome longer-form Danny Noble Was it… Too Much for You? and it was Jess Milton’s ‘Kentish Town’ in #3 that underlined to me what a talent in the making she is.
 Milton is back this issue with ‘MRI Scan’, a four-page examining the discomfort of that procedure that makes extremely clever use of text and speech balloon placement to emphasise the claustrophobia of events.